deannabosschert/functional-programming/README.md

 * RDW data manipulation and rendering

 On the deploy, these two parts are divided between the 'Survey Data' and 'RDW Data'-tabs.
-For this repo, I decided to keep it all as it were after the survey data-part, as the whole part of functional programming is to be able to re-use functions anyways.
+For this repo, I decided to keep it all as it were after the survey data-part, as the whole part of frontend data is to be able to re-use functions anyways.
 I think it's much cleaner this way too, otherwise I would've had some weird folder structure.
-The two parts are clearly divived in the documentation in the [wiki](https://github.com/deannabosschert/functional-programming/wiki) though.
+The two parts are clearly divived in the documentation in the [wiki](https://github.com/deannabosschert/frontend-data/wiki) though.

 ## Table of Contents
   * [Assessment](#assessment)